jonnyarnold/learning-ruby/1-MyStory.md

 - The `#` is usually near the big `Enter` key.
 - You will need to hold `Shift` to get `{` and `}` too.
 These keys are also near the big `Enter` key.

-When you have typed it in, press the *Play* button.
+When you have typed it in, press the *Run* button.
 1. It should ask you for your name!
 2. Type your name in the blue box and press `Enter`.
 3. The computer should say hello to you!